astropy/halotools/docs/mock_making/models.rst

 	>>> from halotools.models import hod_designer

-The HOD Designer class provides a blueprint that gives instructions to the model factories and mock factories.
+The HOD Designer class provides a blueprint for building a galaxy-halo model.
+After you write that blueprint, as described below, you pass it to a model factory, and you get back a you get a composite model.
+That's model that governs how galaxies are connected to halos.
+That galaxy-halo model object you get back has a built-in method to populate a mock universe with galaxies in a way that is determined by the parameter values of the model.

+Here we give a few examples of how to build a composite model blueprint.
+First, a very simple one based on direct abundance matching.

+	>>> galaxies = {model='Hearin13', sm_threshold=9.75}

+	>>> centrals = {model='Leauthaud11', sm_threshold=10.5, redshift=0.4}
+	>>> orphans = {model='Jiang15'}